-Earlier today we learned that the Second Estimate for Q2 2014 real GDP came in at 4.17 percent (rounded to 4.2 percent), an upward revision from 4.0 percent in the Advance Estimate.
-Real GDP per capita was somewhat lower at 3.1 percent (rounded from 3.09 percent).
+Earlier today we learned that the Second Estimate for Q3 2014 real GDP came in at 3.9 percent (rounded from 3.89 percent), up from 3.5 percent in the Advance Estimate.
+Real GDP per capita was lower at 3.1 percent (rounded from 3.09 percent).

 Here is a chart of real GDP per capita growth since 1960.
 For this analysis I've chained in today's dollar for the inflation adjustment.
 The per-capita calculation is based on quarterly aggregates of mid-month population estimates by the Bureau of Economic Analysis, which date from 1959 (hence my 1960 starting date for this chart, even though quarterly GDP has is available since 1947).
 The population data is available in the FRED series POPTHM.
 The logarithmic vertical axis ensures that the highlighted contractions have the same relative scale.

 I've drawn an exponential regression through the data using the Excel GROWTH function to give us a sense of the historical trend.
 The regression illustrates the fact that the trend since the Great Recession has a visibly lower slope than long-term trend.
-In fact, the current GDP per-capita is 9.8% below the pre-recession trend but fractionally higher than the 10.1% below trend in Q1.
+In fact, the current GDP per-capita is 9.3% below the pre-recession trend but fractionally higher than the 10.0% below trend in Q1 of this year.

 The real per-capita series gives us a better understanding of the depth and duration of GDP contractions.
 As we can see, since our 1960 starting point, the recession that began in December 2007 is associated with a deeper trough than previous contractions, which perhaps justifies its nickname as the Great Recession.